-We have sung kinetic machine artist Arthur Ganson’s praises often and loudly, here, before, but this particular work jumped out at me today while I was combing for concrete-themed stuff.
+We have sung kinetic machine artist Arthur Ganson’s praises often and loudly here, before, but this particular work jumped out at me while I was combing for concrete-themed content.
 Machine with Concrete is a gear train consisting of twelve pairs of worms and gears, each of which reduces the rotational velocity of the system by 1/50.
 The input shaft is constantly driven at 200 rpm, and the output shaft thus turns at (1/50)12 of that speed, at which rate, Ganson writes, “it will take well over two trillion years before the final gear makes but one turn.”

 The punchline, of course, is that the final gear is embedded in a block of solid concrete.

 I haven’t been able to figure out where Machine with Concrete currently lives; many of Ganson’s works are at the MIT Museum, but I couldn’t find any definitive information about this one, and would be glad to hear from anyone who knows.